 Chapter Three: Foxey and the Animal Control Officer

 William Hunter Clayton grew up with a fishing pole in his playpen.
 His parents would set-up his Graco on the lake’s edge and place a fishing pole in his hands.
 There he fished, leaning and hanging his arms over the nylon wall.
 As a teenager, on Will’s summer vacations, it was not unheard of that he would be released after breakfast and not be seen until dinner; hunting, fishing and exploring the day away.
-I knew a scuba diver who was so at home beneath the waves that her heart rate slowed down during the dive.
-In the same way, Will is at ease in the wilderness.
+Will is at ease in the wilderness.

 Will stands about 6 feet tall.
 Underneath his mossy oak baseball cap is short brown hair that curls like a duck tail in the back.
 His large gray blue eyes on his round boyish face light up when he talks about fishing and hunting adventures.
 On his left arm from his elbow to the knife of his hand is a roman numeral tattooed every inch that Will uses to measure the length of his catch.